ad841108/Cloud-Infrastructure/Course_Project_Option-I/README.md

 6. Sonarqube: https://hub.docker.com/_/sonarqube

 ## Steps to run your Docker images on Kubernetes Engine

 ## build the docker image of your web application
+1. cd App
+2. docker build -f Dockerfile -t ad841108/gui_app .
+3. docker push ad841108/gui_app
+You have to build and push the image to your own docker account

 #### Pull docker images, tag them and push them to GCP
 1. Web application: docker pull ad841108/gui_app